 Chair Ewen-Campen stated the Boynton overlay district has a capped amount of parking spaces of 1,500.
 The concern was if you build too much parking, it will encourage people to have more cars when the city wants people to use public transportation, bike or other methods.
-The chair found Mr. Proakis proposal very convincing to use a formula 0.6 per 1,000 square feet, which was estimated to create about 2,040 parking spaces, given the current estimate of 3.4M square feet of development.
+The chair found Mr. Proakis proposal very convincing to use a formula 0.6 per 1,000 that could be approximately 2,000 parking spaces.

 Councilor Niedergang questioned the waiver making it unlimited.
 The 0.6 formula would create an upper limit.
-He asked if there is a practical way to write the amendment under the current language to use the 0.6/1000SF approach instead of the waiver.
-Mr. Proakis suggested to dial back by changing the amendment to leave in the special permit waiver, but cap at 0.6 for each master plan and not beyond.
-Or, Mr. Proakis stated he could advertise the 0.6 formula and work on it with next year's council.
+He asked if there is a way to write zoning to use the formula instead of the waiver.
+Mr. Proakis suggested to dial back by changing amendment to say leave in the special permit waiver but cap at 0.6 for each master plan and not beyond.
+Or, Mr. Proakis stated he could advertise the 0.6 formula and pitch to next year's council.
 Councilor Niedergang stated he would like to see this in writing with all the steps to understand what is needed for this process before the next Land Use meeting.
 Mr. Proakis stated he needs to meet with the legal department before writing the steps.
 The chair asked Mr. Bartman to provide draft language for the next meeting.